-In “Two Black Cadillacs,” Carrie Underwood sings of a man meeting his doom at the hands of his wife and mistress, who team up after learning of each other.
+In the record “Two Black Cadillacs,” Carrie Underwood sings of a man meeting his doom at the hands of his wife and mistress, who team up after learning of each other.

-While it’s clear exactly what their plan consist of, it’s clear from the lyrics that their plan likely consist of a first degree murder charge.
+While it’s clear exactly what their plan consists of, it’s clear from the lyrics that their plan likely consists of a first-degree murder charge.

 Two months ago his wife called the number on his phone